 Payment Card Security

-Credit Card Operations is responsible for campus compliance with payment card processing and security regulations and is granted the authority to impose appropriate sanctions to ensure conformity with university policies and procedures.
-Appropriate action up to and including suspension or termination of payment card processing privileges will be imposed for any University of Arkansas department that violates provisions outlined in the Fayetteville Policies and Procedures (FPP) 309.0 through 309.3 policies related to payment card processing, security and incident reporting.
+Credit Card Operations has primary responsibility for campus compliance with payment card processing and security regulations, and is granted the authority to take appropriate sanctions to ensure conformity with University policies and procedures.
+Appropriate action up to and including suspension or termination of payment card processing privileges will be imposed for any University of Arkansas department that violates provisions outlined in Fayetteville Policies and Procedures 309 series related to payment card processing, security and incident reporting.

 The purpose of this policy is to establish procedures for securing payment card transaction data, so that the University of Arkansas can seek to ensure that sensitive account and personally identifiable information customers provide is protected against theft and/or improper usage.
-Additionally, the policy seeks to ensure that the university complies with credit and banking industry security regulations related to credit card processing and reporting, including Payment Card Industry Data Security Standard (PCI DSS).
-This policy applies to all University of Arkansas departments, employees (including temporary), contractors and consultants.
+Additionally the policy seeks to ensure that the University complies with credit and banking industry security regulations related to credit card processing and reporting, including PCI DSS.
+This policy applies to all University of Arkansas, Fayetteville departments, employees including temporary), contractors and consultants.
 Affiliated entities are encouraged to comply.

-All terms mentioned in this policy are defined in FPP 309.3 Payment Card Policies Glossary.
-All campus users of payment card information are required to know and fully understand all terms associated with the FPP 309.0 through 309.3 policies.
+All terms mentioned in this policy are defined in the Payment Card Policies Glossary for the 309 policy series.
+All campus users of payment card information are required to know and fully understand all terms associated with the 309 policy series.

 Reporting and Monitoring Responsibilities